 Note the register and folio numbers given in the Index.
 The register number is actually the Deed number.
 For example, ‘Talauega to Powell, Register No.350 Folio 302’ refers to Deed No.350, and will be in Volume 9.

-If the Index says ‘Land Register’ then the Deed is recorded in and not the BSC6 Volumes.
+If the Index says ‘Land Register’ then the Deed is recorded in the WPHC Land Register and not the BSC6 Volumes.

 German Colonial Administration of Sāmoa Files 1900-1914